 These are just a few of the signs of a brain injury, and our Arlington, Virginia brain injury lawyer encourages you to see a doctor even if you are not experiencing these symptoms after an accident.

 Do head injury symptoms happen immediately after the accident?

 Not necessarily.
-In fact, it is one of the most dangerous types of injury you can get because symptoms may not show up for days or weeks.
-If you have been to the doctor and they did not find any injuries but you are feeling symptoms of your injury, know your rights and go back for more information or receive a second medical opinion.
+Head injuries are among the most dangerous types of injury you can get because symptoms may not show up for days or weeks.
+If you have been to the doctor and did not find any injuries but feel symptoms of your injury, know your rights and go back for more information or receive a second medical opinion.

 I didn’t lose consciousness.
 Could I still have a brain injury?

 Yes, just because you did not lose consciousness doesn’t mean you don’t have a brain injury.
 You should still seek help after you injured your head, especially if you are experiencing other symptoms.